 The Rütli Oath on an American banknote

-The Swiss National Bank is launching the CHF 20 note of the new series today, the CHF 10 note will be presented in October.
+In May 2019, the Swiss National Bank launched the new CHF 20 note.
 Anyone expecting to see William Tell or the Rütli Oath on it will be disappointed.
-The main element of the new CHF 20 note is light.
+The main element of the new note is light.
 Actually, the Rütli Oath has already featured on a banknote – albeit an American one.

 If we flash back a few centuries, we will find a banknote in the US state of Pennsylvania that not only depicts the Rütli Oath, but is also inscribed in German and denominated in thalers.
 How did this come about?